Yongbeom-Kim/sandbox/aws/ses_to_s3_example/README.md

 # SES to S3 Example

 Example to receive emails (for a Route53 domain) using AWS SES and store them in an S3 bucket.

+## Requirements

+* Terraform
+* AWS Account
+* AWS CLI

+## Usage

+1. Create a Route53 domain and update the `domain` variable in the `variables.tf` file.
+2. Create an S3 bucket and update the `bucket` variable in the `variables.tf` file.
+3. Run `terraform init` to initialize the project.
+4. Run `terraform apply` to deploy the infrastructure.
+5. Update the Route53 domain's MX records with the values of the `mx_records` output.
+6. Send an email to `hello@<domain>` and check the S3 bucket for the received email.

+## Clean up

+Run `terraform destroy` to clean up the infrastructure.